appliedepi/intro_course/README.md

 Handbook](www.epirhandbook.com) is a free R reference manual which has been used by 130,000 people around the world.

+# Course outline

+Click here to download the course outline (PDF)

+# Case study files and data

+THIS IS A DRAFT

+You can download a zipped folder that contains the case study materials HERE.

 # Course exercises

+THESE ARE DRAFTS

 The course utilizes the R package {learnr} to provide interactive exercises *within* your RStudio window.
 To access these custom